TfL Contactless and Oyster app accessibility statement

 We've also made the app text as simple as possible to understand.
 AbilityNet has advice on making your device easier to use if you have a disability.

-How accessible this app is
+How accessible is this app

 Call us